PaoloForte95/minerva/README.md

 * The <a href="https://www.more-itn.eu/">MORE Project</a> Research Profile, funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement.

-## License
+# License
-assignment_oru - Robot-agnostic online task assignment for multiple robots
+minerva - Robot-agnostic online task assignment for multiple robots

-Copyright &copy; 2017-2021 Paolo Forte
+Copyright &copy; 2017-2023 Paolo Forte

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.